Alsandre/sweeft_digital_assignment/README.md

-# Sweeft Digital Stage II - Assignment
+# ~~Sweeft Digital Stage II - Assignment~~

+# Infinite Scroll for Image API

 ### Short summary

-photo gallery with two pages main and history, caching for search terms, photo preview, implementing unsplash API, rendering photos with infinite scroll functionality
+~~photo gallery with two pages main and history, caching for search terms, photo preview, implementing unsplash API, rendering photos with infinite scroll functionality~~
+Although this project was part of the Sweeft digital assignment, I could not take it to my desired output in given time.
+So on this branch I'll try to apply finishing touches.

-## The assignment requirements
+## ~~The assignment requirements~~

 1. [x] The application should have two pages `Main` and `History`
 2. [x] The `Main` page renders 20 most popular images